 Gamlingay and Hatleys Car Scheme

-The Gamlingay and Hatleys Car Scheme run by local volunteers will take you to doctors, hospitals and other places.
+The Gamlingay and Hatleys Car Scheme, run by local volunteers, will take you to doctors, hospitals and other places.
 Phone 07519 493 701 to arrange a door-to-door service – there is a modest mileage charge, which will be confirmed when you make a booking.
 Use this link for more detailed information.